Pick-Your-Own Produce

 Apple Pricing

-Note: A $10 minimum apple purchase per person is required to enter the apple orchard (ages two years and under are free).
-This means that every person entering the apple orchard must at least purchase a 1/4 Peck Bag (you may purchase a larger size and apply the $10 minimum toward the larger bag).
-Although there IS NOT an admission fee to pick apples, just to be clear, each person must make a minimum $10 purchase to enter the orchard.
+Note: An $8 minimum apple purchase per person is required to enter the apple orchard (ages two years and under are free).
+This means that every person entering the apple orchard must at least purchase a 1/4 Peck Bag (you may purchase a larger size and apply the $8 minimum toward the larger bag).
+Although there IS NOT an admission fee to pick apples, just to be clear, each person must make a minimum $8 purchase to enter the orchard.

 Bags are included in the apple picking price, and picking is only allowed using the bags Stade’s provides.